ashleychontos/pySYD/docs/installation.rst

     cd ~/path/to/local/pysyd/directory
     pysyd setup

-This is the same as the steps discussed in detail above but just shown in a more condensed version.
+This is essentially the same as the steps discussed above but shown in a more condensed version.

 *You are now ready to become an asteroseismologist!*